 As a holiday resort for the rich and famous, the Amalfi Coast has a reputation as ultra-expensive.
 There is certainly no shortage of luxury hotels, Michelin-starred restaurants, and exclusive bars where an aperitif will set you back a small fortune.
 So, in short, YES, it is costly.

 Insider tip: Most of you will visit it as part of the region.
-We recommend selecting Sorrento as your base, which has excellent connections to different places in the greater Neapolitan area.
-You can easily reach the island of Capri, Pompei, and even Naples itself.
+We recommend selecting Sorrento as your base, as it has excellent connections to different places in the greater Neapolitan area.
+You can easily reach the islands of Capri, Pompei, and even Naples.

 Best time to visit the Amalfi coast